 - The Skid training classes are held on certain Saturdays at the Arlington Ultralight Airport.

-- Please contact our office to purchase and for specific dates and times.
+- Please register at the bottom of the page or contact our office to purchase and for specific dates and times.

 - Lake Stevens Office Hours